Table of Contents

 2. Text messaging (opt-ins)

 It’s easier to shoot a text than fill out a form.
-A text is simple, brief, and is definitely less cumbersome than a paper that needs filling out.
+A text is simple and brief and definitely less cumbersome than a paper that needs to be filled out.

-The MN350.org team (that passionately fights climate change), witnessed this firsthand.
-In a climate change rally they conducted last year, volunteers approached the attendees and asked them to sign up for the cause.
+The MN350.org team (that passionately fights climate change) witnessed this firsthand.
+Volunteers approached the attendees in a climate change rally they conducted last year and asked them to sign up for the cause.

 Some of these volunteers were armed only with a clipboard and a pen.
 The others went around asking the attendees to opt-in using text messages.

-Of the 6000 people who attended their event, about 2919 chose to opt-in via text messages.
+Of the 6000 people who attended their event, about 2919 opted in via text messages.

-This example also highlights how lead generation channels can be combined for maximum impact.
-If you are anyway conducting an event to generate interest and raise awareness for your cause, you can promote opt-in text messaging during the event to participants.
+This example highlights how lead generation channels can be combined for maximum impact.
+If you are conducting an event to generate interest and raise awareness for your cause, you can promote opt-in text messaging to participants during the event.

 The event attendees have already taken a high-barrier action (of attending your event).

-A well presented ask (via an opt-in campaign) is an excellent way to channelize that energy and cultivate it further so that it benefits your cause.
+A well-presented ask (via an opt-in campaign) is an excellent way to channel that energy and cultivate it further so that it benefits your cause.

 3. Website forms (progressive profiling)

-For instance, if you have a long lead capture form, breaking it down into different sections will help in it’s completion.
-That is how Yumi (a baby food company), has split theirs into a multi-step journey.
+For instance, if you have a long lead capture form, breaking it down into different sections will help you complete it.
+That is how Yumi (a baby food company) has split its form into a multi-step journey.

 Even better, you can progressively collect more data about your lead with each touch point.
-For instance, the website landing page can have a simple form – name, email field and the phone number field (yea, don’t skip this one).
+For instance, the website landing page can have a simple form with a name, email, and phone number field (yeah, don’t skip this one).

 Or, you can quickly call high-intent leads to see if you can help them with what they are looking for.